Yulna/Intro_to_SDL_handout/README.md

 # SDL Intro

-Simple game to prqactise the use of SDL
+Simple game to practise the use of SDL